Quantum-geometric contribution to the Bogoliubov modes in a two-band Bose-Einstein condensate: Conclusion

 \section{Conclusion}

 In summary here we considered a weakly-interacting Bose gas that is described by a generic two-band Bose-Hubbard model, and derived its Bogoliubov spectrum for the low-energy quasiparticle excitations.
 We showed that the interband processes that are induced by the interactions give rise to a quantum-geometric contribution, and dress the effective-mass tensor of the superfluid carriers.
 When the BEC occurs uniformly within a unit cell (i.e., equal condensate filling on both sublattices), we also related the geometric contribution to the quantum-metric tensor of the Bloch states, which is nothing but the natural Fubini-Study metric on the Bloch sphere.
 Thus, in the particular case when the bare band-mass tensor vanishes (e.g., in a flat Bloch band), the energetic stability of the Bogoliubov modes, and therefore the BEC itself, is guaranteed by a finite quantum-geometric contribution.
 This shows that the previous results are immune to the presence of non-local interactions~\cite{julku21a, julku21b, julku22}.

 Similar to the Bogoliubov spectrum and superfluid weight/density, we expect that all of the superfluid properties that depend on the effective carrier mass to have analogous quantum-geometric contributions.
 These contributions can be distinguished by their linear dependence on the interactions, and are well-worthy of further research and exploration.
+In particular, since our formalism is based on the Bogoliubov approximation, our analytical expressions are not valid away from the weakly-interacting limit.
+As the interactions become stronger, we expect the intraband contribution coming from the upper Bloch band to affect the effective-mass tensor, especially when the interaction energy becomes comparable to the total bandwidth of the single-particle spectrum.
+Note that such a contribution plays a negligible role in the weakly-interacting limit, thanks to the band gap that is protecting the ground state.